df3xc/Rpi.LCD_Display.NET/README.md

 The library is used and tested with Adafruit 16x2 Character LCD + Keypad for Raspberry Pi

 It provides:
-- Set the LCD background color (if display supports RGG)
+- Set the LCD background color (if display supports RGB)
 - Write text to the display
 - Red keys from keypad